lucasvegi/Elixir-Refactorings/README.md

 * __Category:__ Functional Refactorings.

 * __Motivation:__ The divide-and-conquer pattern refers to a computation in which a problem is recursively divided into independent subproblems, and then the subproblems' solutions are combined to obtain the solution of the original problem.
 Such a computation pattern can be easily parallelized because we can work on the subproblems independently and in parallel.
 This refactoring aims to restructure functions that utilize the divide-and-conquer pattern, making parallelization easier.
-Specifically, this refactoring allows us to replace a list expression in which each element is generated by calling the same function with a call to the high-order function ``Enum.map/2``.
+Specifically, this refactoring allows us to replace a list expression in which each element is generated by calling the same function with a call to the higher-order function ``Enum.map/2``.

 * __Examples:__ The following code examples demonstrate this refactoring.
 Before the refactoring, the `bar/2` function generates a list composed of two lists sorted by the `merge_sort/1` function.